 Double Degree Program, Barnard Students: For students in the Double Degree Program, health services and insurance are administered through Barnard College.
 Double Degree students should NOT complete the JTS Student Health Insurance Enrollment/Waiver Form.

 What if I am not a full-time or residential student?

 If you are not a full-time or residential student, you are considered exempt from the student health insurance requirement.
-However, you may CHOOSE to enroll in Student Health Insurance by completing the Student Health Insurance Enrollment Form.
+However, you may CHOOSE to enroll in Student Health Insurance by completing the 2013-2014 Student Health Insurance Enrollment/Waiver Form (PDF).
 Should you elect to enroll, Columbia Health is an essential component of Student Health Insurance, and you will automatically be enrolled and charged for Columbia Health.